marcohu/rules_antlr/docs/setup.md

 antlr_dependencies(2, 3, 4)
 ```
-But be careful when updating to a new *antlr_rules* version as these dependencies
+But be careful when updating to a new ANTLR rules version as these dependencies
 might change.
 Alternatively you can pull the necessary dependencies yourself to
 avoid coupling.
 For ANTLR 4.7.1: